Skip to content

 Dr Emma Bimpson BA (Hons), MA, PhD

-Research Associate, BA (Hons), MA, PhD
+Research Fellow, BA (Hons), MA, PhD

 Summary

-Dr Emma Bimpson is a research associate at the Centre for Regional Economic and Social Research.
+Dr Emma Bimpson is a Research Fellow at the Centre for Regional Economic and Social Research.
 Emma has both academic and practice-based expertise in local housing welfare systems, specifically in the social and private rented sectors.
 Emma's research is largely qualitative and focuses on housing and disadvantage, women and family homelessness, and the intersections between housing, care and support services.
 Emma’s research at CRESR has included government-commissioned research and evaluations, such as housing enforcement, and homelessness and health care interventions for people with complex social support needs.
 Other recent funders include Welsh Government, Age UK, and the Nuffield Foundation.
 Emma’s publications include a range of policy-focused evaluations, and academic publication based on a recent research project exploring motherhood and homelessness.

 About

-Emma has expertise and research interests in shifting housing welfare provision within the social and private rented sectors, homelessness, and local housing and support provider networks.
-Emma also has experience working within supported housing services for people experiencing mental ill health and substance addiction.
-She has led an evaluation of a Housing First project for sex working women (Basis Yorkshire), been part of a large number of research projects exploring housing and exclusion, and undertaken government commissioned research and evaluations including Local Authority enforcement of the PRS and Rough Sleeper Initiatives.
+Emma’ academic research expertise build upon over a decade’s experience working within social and supported housing services.
+Her thesis explored the restructuring of local housing welfare systems through the lens of austerity and financialisation, through the accounts of housing and support providers within a city-based case study.
+Since completing her PhD, Emma has led an evaluation of a Housing First project for sex working women (Basis Yorkshire), been part of a large number of research projects exploring housing and exclusion, and undertaken large government commissioned research and evaluations including Supported Housing, Local Authority enforcement of the PRS, and Rough Sleeper Initiatives.

 Emma's research interests include: